Group Therapy at Rehab

 To impart knowledge.
 This is made possible through the sharing of information and experiences.
 Group therapy gives patients a model on how to handle their illness more effectively.

 To support and have an association.
 Dealing with substance abuse and mental illness alone is what makes the situation a lot more aggravating to the patient.
 But if one feels that there are other people battling with the same problem, one becomes more positive and self-assured of their healing success.
 The interaction itself with other patients and therapists makes the situation lighter to handle.

 To provide a feeling of acceptance and belongingness.

-At New Creation, our faith-based group therapy sessions need not be huge.
+At New Creation, our optional faith-based therapy sessions need not be huge.
 Even a small group is enough to meet all the necessary objectives mentioned above.
 Groups may not have to be too big as well.
 Three to twelve members is a great number to make the session more effective.

 Members are required to meet regularly.
 Basically, a circular seating arrangement is commonly followed in order for everyone in the group to introduce themselves and talk about their experiences better.

 Once everything is settled, our therapists will then have to open dialogues where everyone should religiously participate.